trueheart78/trueheart78.com/now.md

 ## :video_game: Playing Until Credits

 * _Metroid Dread_ on Nintendo Switch.
+* _Tales of Berseria_ on Playstation 4.
+  * Via remote play on my iPad. :calling:
+  * Using an Xbox controller an my AirPod Pros. :headphones:
 * _Wandersong_ on Nintendo Switch.

 ### :checkered_flag: Recently Beaten